kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 In the solutions section, we will highlight how the proposal makes these tests, and thus the semantics of network policies, explicit and self documenting.

-## Solution to the Problem
+## GOALS

 In short, our solution to this problem follows

 - *Increase performance* of tests by using persistent Deployments.
 - *Increase understandability* by defining network scenario objects which can easily by modified and reused between tests, and outputting the entire contents of the truth table for each test, in some manner.
 - *Increase completeness* by using a logical truth table which tests connectivity/disconnectivity for each scenario above.
 - *Increase extensibility* by leveraging the scenario objects and the completeness checking functionality above.
 - *Increase debuggability* by leveraging the performance changes above.
-- *Audit all existing tests* For logical redundancy and consistency
+- *Audit all existing tests and upstream issues* For logical redundancy and consistency.
+If a test is missing, we'll add it.
+If redundant, we'll remove it if necessary.
+All issues upstream such as - https://github.com/kubernetes/kubernetes/issues/46625 will also be audited and implement as needed as part of this enhancment.

 ## Implementation History

 An architectural change to the current testing policies has been implemented and is described below.

-This implementation runs continuously as part of the Antrea CNI project.
+*This implementation runs continuously as part of the Antrea CNI project.*

 ###  Part 1: Defining a static matrix of ns/pod combinations